twni2016/f-IRL/README.md

 ```

 ### Sec 5.3.1 Downstream task
-First, run $f$-IRL or the baselines on the pointmass gridworld with a uniform expert density:
+First, run f-IRL or the baselines on the pointmass gridworld with a uniform expert density:
 ```bash
 # you can change the obj in grid_uniform.yml to be {`fkl`, `rkl`, `js`, `maxentirl`}
 python firl/irl_density.py configs/density/grid_uniform.yml